chrisammon3000/neo4j-titanic/README.md

 ## GraphQL API Setup

 More queries will be added to the API as more progress is made.

+### Getting Started
 To get started run:

 ```cd api```

 ```npm build && npm start```

 The GraphQL server will be available at [http://localhost:4001/graphql](http://localhost:4001/graphql).

+### Example GraphQL Queries
 A query for the name, email and handle of the User with userId: 2 can be run as follows:
 ```
 {
   User(userId: "2"){